 Students completing the undergraduate degree in computer and information science will have acquired a fundamental understanding of computing, information processing, and information communication.
-The department's graduates serve in a variety of programming, systems analysis, management, and research positions in such fields as business, science, engineering, education, health science, and manufacturing.
+The department's graduates function successfully in a variety of programming, systems analysis, management, and research positions in such fields as business, science, engineering, education, health science, and manufacturing.

-See the section "Undergraduate Programs, Bachelor of Science Degre" in this bulletin for the general and area degree requirements.
-Computer science majors are admitted only provisionally to the program until they have completed MATH 163 and CSCI 230 and 240 with a grade point average of 2.7 or higher for the two courses.
+See the section "Undergraduate Programs, Bachelor of Science Degree" in this bulletin for the general and area degree requirements.
+Computer science majors are admitted only provisionally to the program until they have completed MATH 163 and CSCI 230 and 240 with an average grade of B- or higher.
 Please note that computer and information science courses below CSCI 230, mathematics courses below MATH 163, and statistics courses below STAT 311 are not credited toward the degree.
-Furthermore, the School of Science will not accept certain university courses for the computer science degree program (see item 10 under "Undergraduate Programs, Baccalaureate Degree, General Requirements" in this bulletin).
+Furthermore, the School of Science will not accept certain university courses for the computer science degree program (see Item 10 under "Undergraduate Programs, Baccalaureate Degree, General Requirements" in this bulletin).
 Degree programs in computer science require a minimum of 124 credit hours.

-Area I See School of Science requirements under "Undergraduate Program, Bachelor of Science Degree" in this bulletin.
+Area I See School of Science requirements under "Undergraduate Program, Bachelor of Science Degree" listed in this bulletin.
 The second semester of English composition must be satisfied with TCM 320 Written Communication in Science and Industry.